 Concerns over European Union in Oxford EU-wide survey

-- Nearly half of Europeans say EU has mishandled the vaccine roll out.
+Nearly half of Europeans surveyed say European Union has mishandled the vaccine roll out

-- Europeans say free movement has more costs than benefits.
+- One in three say free movement has more costs than benefits

-Just two in ten older Europeans think the EU has handled the COVID-19 vaccine programme well, according to an eupinions poll conducted for an Oxford research team led by Professor Timothy Garton Ash.
+Just two in ten older Europeans think the EU has handled the COVID-19 vaccine programme well, according to the latest eupinions poll conducted for an Oxford research team led by Professor Timothy Garton Ash.

-Seven in ten say they identify as Europeans (as well as having other identities).
-But here again national differences are revealed, with some 86% of Polish and 84% of Spanish agreeing with this, compared with 60% of French and 63% of Italians.
+Seven in ten surveyed say they identify as Europeans (as well as having other identities).
+But, here again, national differences are revealed, with some 86% of Polish and 84% of Spanish agreeing with this, compared with 60% of French and 63% of Italians.

-Although there was significant support for greater integration, with 28% backing this, there was just 13% support for a single European government.
+Although there was significant support for greater integration, with 28% backing this, just 13% support a single European government.
 This was only slightly ahead of the percentage who said the EU should no longer exist.
-But more over 50s thought it should no longer exist compared with the number who thought there should be a single government.
+But more over 50s thought the Union should no longer exist, than thought there should be a single government.
 As with many questions, French respondents were more hardline – with 15% saying they would like the EU no longer to exist.